 If you’re going to use performance as an excuse for avoiding prepared statements then you either haven’t bothered to measure the impact, you haven’t understood how to scale web architectures, and you might as well turn off HTTPS for the login page so you can get more users logging in per second.
 If you have other excuses for avoiding database security, ask yourself if it takes longer to write a ranting rebuttal or a wrapper for secure database queries.

 There may in fact be hope for the future.
-The rush to scaleability and the pious invocation of “Cloud” has created a new beast of NoSQL data stores.
-These NoSQL databases typically just have key-value stores with grammars that aren’t so easily corrupted by a stray apostrophe or semi-colon in the way that traditional SQL can be corrupted.
+The rush to scaleability and the pious invocation of “cloud” has created a new beast of NoSQL datastores.
+These NoSQL datastores typically just have key-value pairs with grammars that aren’t so easily corrupted by a stray apostrophe or semi-colon in the way that traditional SQL can be corrupted.
 Who knows, maybe security conferences will finally do away with presentations on yet another SQL injection exploit and find someone with a novel, new NoSQL Injection vulnerability.

 SQL injection countermeasures are an example of a mostly-solved problem.
 Using prepared statements isn’t 100% secure, but it makes a significant improvement.
 User authentication and password storage is another area of web security rife with errors.
 Adopting a solution like OpenID can reduce the burden of security around authentication.
 As with all things crypto-related, using well-maintained libraries and system calls are far superior to writing your own hash function or encryption scheme.

 The antidote to API is the continuous acquisition of knowledge and experience.
 Yes, you can have your cake and eat it, too.